-Now we’d like your help to make sure that those affected can easily apply for and receive financial support to upgrade through the financial support scheme.
+We'd like your help to make sure that eligible vehicle owners can easily apply for and receive financial support to upgrade through the Clean Air Financial Support Scheme.

 All funds will be paid directly to accredited vehicle dealers, to ensure a comprehensive audit trail, accountability for public funding and to reduce the risk of fraudulent activity.
 Trade-in of the non-complaint vehicle is mandatory.

-The finance process is designed to be straightforward for both dealers and applicants, and dealers will be given training and support to help the scheme run smoothly for all.Register your interest
+The finance process is designed to be straightforward for both dealers and applicants, and dealers will be given training and support to help the scheme run smoothly for all.Apply nowKey facts

-People wishing to apply for the finance support scheme will set up a secure online account and provide information about themselves, their vehicle and their business.
+People wishing to apply for the Financial Support Scheme can set up a secure online account and provide information about themselves, their vehicle and their business.
 These details will be verified through a series of validation checks.

 Following a successful eligibility assessment and acceptance of the terms and conditions of funding, the applicant will be given a funding award notification, which will set out the options available to them.
 The applicant can then explore the funding opportunities with our accredited vehicle dealers.